openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxdirective

 ### Sparse weights decompression
-There is a known issue that the computing power of modern hardware is growing faster than memory.
-Using more and more modern HW CPUs, we may never reach the theoretical peak performance of some models due to the memory bound problem. `Sparse weights decompression feature` allows to achieve greater performance on such models just due to more reasonable memory consumption.

-Sparse matrix is a matrix in which most of the elements are zero.
-To use memory more efficiently, we can store only the values of non-zero elements of such matrices in memory using special storage structures (e.g., CSC - Compressed Sparse Column or CСS - Compressed Column Storage).
-Using this, we can reduce the memory load and accordingly achieve higher performance on the models.
+`Sparse weights` are weights where most of the elements are zero.
+The ratio of the number of zero elements to the number of all elements is called `sparse rate`.
+Thus, we assume that `sparse weights` are weights with a high sparse rate.
+In case of `sparse weights`, we can store only non-zero values in memory using special storage structures, which allows us to use memory more efficiently.
+In turn, this can give us better performance in the high memory bound workloads (e.g., throughput scenario).

-`Sparse weights decompression feature` allows to pack weights for FullyConnected layers directly in the CPU plugin at the model compilation stage and store non-zero values in a special packed format.
+`Sparse weights decompression feature` allows to pack weights for Matrix Multiplication operations directly in the CPU plugin at the model compilation stage and store non-zero values in a special packed format.
 Then, during the execution of the model, the weights are unpacked and used in the computational kernel.

 To use this feature, the user is provided with property `sparse_weights_decompression_rate`, which can take values from the interval [0, 1]. `sparse_weights_decompression_rate` is the minimum fraction of nulls above which we use weights compression.
 The default value is `1`, which means the option is disabled.

+> **NOTE**: **`Sparse weights decompression feature` is disabled by default** since overall speedup highly depends on particular workload and for some cases the feature may introduce performance degradations.

-If the user passes an option with a value other than `1`, then during the compilation of the model for all weights of the FullyConnected layers, the number of zero elements (sparse_rate) will be calculated.
+If the user passes an option with a value other than `1`, then during the compilation of the model for all weights of the Matrix Multiplication operations, the number of zero elements (sparse_rate) will be calculated.
 If sparse_rate is higher than `sparse_weights_decompression_rate` then the weights will be packed into a special compressed format (packed).

 > **Example**: If user set `sparse_weights_decompression_rate` to `0.8`, then for a tensor with a calculated sparse rate of `0.9`, the weights will be packed into a special format and the weights will be decompressed at the kernel execution stage.
 For a tensor with a sparse rate of `0.7`, the weights will remain in memory in a dense format.

-#### Restrictions
-Currently, the sparse weights decompression feature is supported with the following restrictions:
-1. Feature is only supported for FullyConnected layers.
-2. HW must support AMX isa.
-3. The number of input and output channels of the weights must be a multiple of 64.
-4. The minimum sparse rate transmitted by the user cannot be less than `0.5`.
-If this number is less, then it will be automatically changed to `0.5`.
-Thus, spars decompression will only work if the sparsity is greater than or equal to `0.5`, otherwise, the forced feature is not used.

-> **NOTE**: The `sparse_weights_decompression_rate` property must be set before calling `compile_model()`.

-Examples how to use `sparse_weights_decompression_rate`:
+Code examples how to use `sparse_weights_decompression_rate`:

 @sphinxdirective